Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    This interface is defined in a way that it will be possible to generate streaming presentation based on DASH or HLS based on information in the ingested stream.

-   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a CDN.
+   The second workflow constitutes ingest to a passive delivery system such as a cloud storage or a CDN.
 In this case the stream needs to be formatted as closely as possible to the final stream for consumption by an end client.
    This interface is called Interface-2 ([=DASH Ingest=] or [=HLS Ingest=]).